In Stock

 Pests and Diseases

 Watch for aphids, spider mites, fruit flies, and birds.
 Use insecticidal soap, netting, and regular picking.
-Prevent grey mould (Botrytis) and rust with good airflow and by removing affected material.
+Prevent grey mould and rust with good airflow and by removing affected material.

 Safety